-ESG PREFERENCES EQUITIES AND CORPORATE BONDS GOVERNMENT BONDS INVESTMENT FUNDS Risk-adjusted performance Companies are not associated with controversial weapons Companies do not violate any of the following international standards: The Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, Principles of the United Nations Global Compact (UNGC), Conven- tions of the International Labour Organization (ILO), and the United Nations Guiding Principles on Business and Human Rights (UNGP) MSCI ESG rating is between AAA and BB At least one of the following conditions is not met: - Freedom House status: free - No EU and UN sanctions Funds are included in the Vontobel investment universe, but do not specifically pursue sustainability goals Mitigation of negative effects Companies are evaluated to determine if their revenue from the following business activities remains below thresholds defined by Vontobel: conventional weapons, tobacco, adult entertainment, gambling, alcohol, and fossil fuels.
+ESG PREFERENCES EQUITIES AND CORPORATE BONDS GOVERNMENT BONDS INVESTMENT FUNDS Risk-adjusted performance Companies are not associated with controversial weapons Companies do not violate any of the following international standards: The Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, Principles of the United Nations Global Compact (UNGC), Conven- tions of the International Labour Organization (ILO), and the United Nations Guiding Principles on Business and Human Rights (UNGP) MSCI ESG rating is between AAA and BB At least one of the following conditions is not met: - Ratified signatory to the Paris Agreement - Freedom House status: free - No EU and UN sanctions Funds are included in the Vontobel investment universe, but do not specifically pursue sustainability goals Mitigation of negative effects Companies are evaluated to determine if their revenue from the following business activities remains below thresh- olds defined by Vontobel: conventional weapons, tobacco production, thermal coal, and fossil fuels.
 Additionally, the key metrics for the companies' implicit temperature increase and carbon footprint must also fall below specified limits.
-All conditions must be met: - Freedom House status: free - No EU and UN sanctions All funds that are in the Vontobel investment universe and support sustainability goals Positive contribution Besides meeting the above criteria, the company must significantly support the SDGs through its business activities.
-In addition to the above criteria, the government bond must be a green bond.
-In addition, the instrument must significantly support the SDGs or qualify as a sustainable prod- uct under EU regulations (Article 9 SFDR).
+All conditions must be met: Ratified signatory to the Paris Agreement Freedom House status: free No EU and UN sanctions All funds that are in the Vontobel investment universe and support sustainability goals Positive contribution Besides meeting the above criteria, the company must significantly support the SDGs through its business activities.
+No instruments available In addition, the instrument must significantly support the SDGs or qualify as a sustainable prod- uct under EU regulations (Article 9 SFDR).